CHARTER OF THE NOMINATING AND CORPORATE GOVERNANCE COMMITTEE OF THE BOARD OF DIRECTORS OF SEAGATE TECHNOLOGY HOLDINGS PLC

 - Review the overall leadership structure of the Board and recommend changes as appropriate.

-b. with respect to such other matters as are relevant to the Committee’s discharge of its responsibilities.
+- The Committee shall report to the Board regularly with respect to such other matters as are relevant to the Committee’s discharge of its responsibilities.

 - PERFORMANCE EVALUATION